The information in this article applies to:

-I am getting a new computer and want to run Home Designer on it.
+I am getting a new computer and want to install and run Home Designer on it.
 How do I move the program and all of the files that I need onto my new computer?

-If you purchased the software from Chief Architect directly, or if you registered your license on our website, then you can re-download and install the program following the instructions in your Digital Locker, just as you did on the initial installation on the old computer.
+If you purchased the software from Chief Architect directly, or if you registered your license on our website, then you can re-download the program by accessing the Digital Locker located in your Chief Architect Online Account, just as you did for the initial download on the old computer.

-If you purchased a physical disk, or a download from a third party, and do not have your product in your Digital Locker, please contact our Customer Service team with your proof of purchase and they can set up a Digital Locker for you in order to re-download the software.
+If you purchased a physical disc, or a download from a third party, and do not have your product in your Digital Locker, please contact our Customer Service team with your proof of purchase.

 There are a number of different files that can be migrated from one computer to another to make Home Designer run on a new computer, much like it did on the old one: